alphagov/notifications-tech-docs/Client-Library/Java.md

 ```

 #### `reference`
-An optional unique identifier for the notification or an identifier for a batch of notifications. `reference` can be an empty string or null.
+An optional identifier you generate.
+The reference can be used as a unique reference for the notification.
+Because Notify does not require this reference to be unique you could also use this reference to identify a batch or group of notifications.

+You can omit this argument if you do not require a reference for the notification.

 </details>